Jamie is on a mission to reach 25 million or more people by 2025 through her work.

 She put her MBA to use working for an aerospace parts manufacturer, realizing the need to shift to an approach that considers employees' spiritual, physical and emotional needs.
 The industry wasn't ready to change, yet Jamie found joy in personalizing relationships with her colleagues and customers, and by engaging potential customers and collaborators at industry tradeshows on a "let's cut the BS and see each other as people" level.

 Upon a major life shift, she took a break from both film acting and business to travel to Europe and sacred sites, and learn healing arts.
-She studied the yoga of awareness (kundalini) at an ashram in Massachusetts and instructed it at Thrive Tribe RI, where she learned reiki (energy healing).
+She studied the yoga of awareness (kundalini) at an ashram in Massachusetts and instructed it at Thrive Tribe RI, where she learned and practiced reiki (energy healing).
 She studied sound healing with gong master Don Conreaux at an ashram in New York.
-She learned how to become present through a daily breath awareness and meditation practice.
+She learned how to become present through a daily breath awareness and meditation practice, and she served as a guide for others who wanted to learn the same.

 This new sense of self helped Jamie land the lead in the world premiere of the play, "Me Three: A Guide to New Beginnings", which was performed in Manhattan in 2019.